lawrence-forooghian/dotfiles/additional_steps.md

   3. Tick "Always open in list view" and "Browse in list view"
   4. Click "Use as Defaults"

+- [Stop Option-Space from inserting a non-breaking space](https://superuser.com/a/142573) — these are annoying because they sometimes cause a non-breaking space to be inserting after doing e.g. Option-3 to insert a Markdown heading and then typing a space.
+(Could automate this one sometime.)

 ## Setup of other software

 - Log in to Bitwarden